mit-orcd/orcd-docs-edit/docs/getting-started.md

     ssh USERNAME@openmind.mit.edu
     ```

     If you are prompted for a password enter your Kerberos password.
-You can add an ssh key if you do not want to enter your Kerberos password at login.
+You can add an [ssh key](accessing-orcd/ssh-setup.md) if you do not want to enter your Kerberos password at login.

 ### Web Portal

 === "Engaging"

     You can log into OnDemand Web Portal with the link: [https://engaging-ood.mit.edu](https://engaging-ood.mit.edu).
-For full detailed instructions please see the [Engaging Documentation](accessing-orcd/ondemand-login.md).
+For full detailed instructions please see the [OnDemand Documentation](accessing-orcd/ondemand-login.md).

 === "Satori"